 Background to the Census

-These pages provide the information recorded in the censuses taken in Great Bradley, Suffolk
+These pages provide the information recorded in the censuses taken in Great Bradley, Suffolk.
+The picture above shows the 1911 census record sheet for the Rectory in Great Bradley.

 Apart from the 1841 record which just has basic information each section includes